 In a new situation, those with the trait are more likely to hang back and see what happens, she explained.

 “Another broad way of thinking about it, that biologists have been using to understand people’s individual differences in responses to different things, is that the person with high sensitivity will be more responsive, both for better and for worse.”

-People with a sensitive brain experience both extreme highs and lows
+People with sensitive brains experience both extreme highs and lows

-So while people with high sensitivity might get more rattled by uncomfortable situations, they might also experience higher levels of creativity, deeper bonds with others, and a heightened appreciation of beauty.
-The mechanism behind these depths and heights, and extra caution, lies in the way the brains of highly sensitive people process information — they do so more deeply, Acevedo said.
+So while people with highly sensitive brains might get more rattled by uncomfortable situations, they might also experience higher levels of creativity, deeper bonds with others, and a heightened appreciation of beauty.
+The mechanism behind these depths and heights, and extra caution, lies in the way people with highly sensitive brains process information — they do so more deeply, Acevedo said.
 And in a paper published in the journal Neuropsychobiology, she and her colleagues continue to home in on where in the brain this deeper processing is occurring.
 Acevedo added:

 “One of the novel advancements of this research was that in most of the previous brain imaging studies of sensitivity, we’ve tended to look at responses to stimuli.
 This was a study where we just examined what the brain at rest does and how being sensitive affects it.”

 Taking their volunteer subjects to a functional magnetic resonance imaging scanner housed in the basement of UCSB’s Psychology Building, the researchers conducted an “empathy task” in which the participants were shown descriptions of happy, sad, or neutral events, followed by corresponding emotional faces of their partners and of strangers.
 The volunteers were asked to count backward by seven from a large number “to wash away the effects of experiencing any kind of emotion,” between the facial photo displays.
 Acevedo said:

 “Then they were asked to provide some responses to tell us how they felt when they were shown each face image.”